 That’s twelve judges and one former one who’ve ruled Folbigg’s conviction safe, with no dissenters or doubters.
 Until now.

-As he foreshadowed to Daley, Bathurst has now reported to the state governor (a former head of the appeals court who had already pardoned Folbigg) that “there is reasonable doubt as to Ms Folbigg’s guilt” of each of her alleged crimes.
+As he foreshadowed to Daley, Bathurst has told the state governor (a former head of the appeals court who had already pardoned Folbigg) that “there is reasonable doubt as to Ms Folbigg’s guilt” of each of her alleged crimes.

 What created the doubt, according to Bathurst’s report, was new evidence that emerged just as the previous inquiry reported.
 Rather than supporting the finding that Kathleen Folbigg smothered her children, it showed that her two daughters shared a gene that could kill them.
 Other new evidence firmed up the likelihood that one of her son’s multiple afflictions also had natural causes.
 Bathurst accepted most, but not all, of this expert evidence.